c-ggreen/GoBank/README.md

 ## Planned Features or Changes
 - 4/29/2023
+    - Refactor entire client side to typescript.
-    - Introduce a Loan type to the application.
+    - Introduce Loans to the application.
 - 4/28/2023
     - ~Accounts shouldn't be permanently deleted.
 Instead they should have a status of OPEN, HOLD, or CLOSED.
 That way they can be deleted from a Customer's existing list, but we can retain the account info for future use.~